Pay As You Go Energy

 Keep your meter in credit

-First of all, if you’re meter runs out of credit you risk being without access to electricity or gas.
+First of all, if your meter runs out of credit you risk being without access to electricity or gas.

 Remember, all prepayment meters apply a ‘standing charge’ every day, so even if you don’t use any gas or electricity for a day, the meter will still apply a charge.